meshery/meshery/docs/pages/guides/tutorials/hello-kubernetes-with-dapr.md

 auth:
   secretStore: kubernetes
 ```
+**Note:** If you have your own Redis setup, replace ther redisHost value with your own Redis master address and the redisPassword with your own secret.

-5. To import the designs into Meshery, click the upward arrow symbol (import icon) in the left sidebar.
+4. To import the designs into Meshery, click the upward arrow symbol (import icon) in the left sidebar.
 ![Import Icon](./screenshots/dl1.png)

-6. In the modal that appears:
+5. In the modal that appears:
   - In the "Design File Name" field, enter a name for your design (e.g., `Hello kubernetes`).
   - Select `Kubernetes Manifest` from the "Design Type" drop-down menu.
 ![Design Modal](./screenshots/dl2.png)

-7. Choose `File Upload` for the upload method, and select [this file](https://github.com/dapr/quickstarts/blob/master/tutorials/hello-kubernetes/deploy/redis.yaml) you just downloaded.
+6. Choose `File Upload` for the upload method, and select [this file](https://github.com/dapr/quickstarts/blob/master/tutorials/hello-kubernetes/deploy/redis.yaml) you just downloaded.
 Then, click on `Import`.
 ![File Upload](./screenshots/dl3.png)

-8. Under the "Designs" tab, you will see that we have successfully imported the `Hello kubernetes` design.
+7. Under the "Designs" tab, you will see that we have successfully imported the `Hello kubernetes` design.
  - To continue, click on `actions` on the left side of the canvas and then `deploy`.
 ![Actions and Deploy](./screenshots/dl4.png)
  - Select your environment.
 To know more about this, refer to [docs](https://docs.meshery.io/concepts/logical/environments).
 ![Select Environment](./screenshots/dl5.png)

-9. On the canvas, click `Deploy`.
+8. On the canvas, click `Deploy`.
 ![Deploy Button](./screenshots/dl6.png)
 ![Deployment](./screenshots/dl7.png)